 <omitted text>

-- For 3T6R, zero or one or two SRS resource sets configured with a different value of resourceType in SRS-ResourceSet set to 'periodic' or 'semi-persistent' and with higher layer parameter [RRC parameter] if the UE is not indicating [srs-AntennaSwitching3T6R2SP-1Periodic], or up to two SRS resource sets configured with 'semi-persistent' and up to one SRS resource set configured with 'periodic' if the UE is indicating [srs-AntennaSwitching3T6R2SP-1Periodic], where the two SRS resource sets configured with 'semi-persistent' are not activated at the same time.
+- For 3T6R, zero or one or two SRS resource sets configured with a different value of resourceType in SRS-ResourceSet set to 'periodic' or 'semi-persistent' and with higher layer parameter fourPortSRS-3Tx if the UE is not indicating [srs-AntennaSwitching3T6R2SP-1Periodic], or up to two SRS resource sets configured with 'semi-persistent' and up to one SRS resource set configured with 'periodic' if the UE is indicating [srs-AntennaSwitching3T6R2SP-1Periodic], where the two SRS resource sets configured with 'semi-persistent' are not activated at the same time.
 Each SRS resource set has two SRS resources transmitted in different symbols, each SRS resource in a given set consisting of a four SRS ports with port 1003 disabled, and the SRS ports of the resource in the set are associated with a different UE antenna ports, or

-- For 3T6R, zero or one or two SRS resource sets configured with resourceType in SRS-ResourceSet set to 'aperiodic' and with higher layer parameter [RRC parameter], where in the case of one resource set has two SRS resources transmitted in different symbols, each SRS resource in a given set consisting of a four SRS ports with port 1003 disabled, and the SRS ports of the resource in the set are associated with a different UE antenna ports.
+- For 3T6R, zero or one or two SRS resource sets configured with resourceType in SRS-ResourceSet set to 'aperiodic' and with higher layer parameter fourPortSRS-3Tx, where in the case of one resource set has two SRS resources transmitted in different symbols, each SRS resource in a given set consisting of a four SRS ports with port 1003 disabled, and the SRS ports of the resource in the set are associated with a different UE antenna ports.
 In the case of two resource sets a total of two SRS resources are transmitted in different symbols of two different slots, and where the SRS ports of each SRS resource in the given two sets are associated with a different UE antenna ports.

 <omitted text>